-What I can tell you from my own experience is that eating too much cooked beets (e.g. beet soup, beet salad) can drop my blood pressure too low.
+What I can tell you from my own experience is that eating too much cooked beets (in form of e.g. soup or salad) can drop my blood pressure too low.

-I can’t specify however how effective beet soup is in contrast to plain beet juice.
-The studies I’ve seen all researched the effects of “raw” beetroot juice.
-But if you anyway can’t tolerate beet juice but would like to test the blood pressure lowering effect of beets, then I highly recommend to give this delicious beetroot soup recipe a try.
+I can't specify however how effective beet soup is in contrast to plain beet juice.
+The studies I've seen all researched the effects of “raw” beetroot juice.
+But if you anyway can't tolerate this root juice but would like to test the blood pressure lowering effect of beets, then I highly recommend giving this delicious soup recipe a try.

 Professional athletes are swearing on beetroot.
 Why?
 The nitrates they contain are absolute power boosters that promote endurance.
 Studies with athletes confirm this positive effect (4).
 You only need three to five tubers (e.g. as juice) in advance of the workout to perform much better.
 By the way, the nitrate level is at its highest two to three hours after intake.

 The red pigment in beetroot is called betaine and is also very important for liver and bile health.
 Betaine can strengthen the gallbladder and stimulate liver cells.
 In addition, it protects against cardiovascular diseases.
 Since beetroot raises the serotonin level, you feel happy and satisfied after eating it.
 This effect is particularly important in the dark winter months.